rancher/rancher-docs/versioned_docs/version-2.12/getting-started/installation-and-upgrade/other-installation-methods/rancher-on-a-single-node-with-docker/upgrade-docker-installed-rancher.md

 ### Manual Cleanup After Rollback

-Users should take the following steps after rolling back to a previous Rancher version:
+Users should perform the following steps after rolling back to a previous Rancher version:

 - **Manually delete** the resources listed in the upgrade error message (e.g., RKE1 clusters, NodeTemplates, ClusterTemplates).
 - If deletion is blocked due to **finalizers**, edit the resources and remove the `metadata.finalizers` field.